jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Unit & Integration Tests
 ------------------------
-You may have noticed that the default project includes a simple unit test in the platform-jar module and some integration tests in the integration-tests module.
+You may have noticed that the default project includes a simple unit test in the platform module and some integration tests in the integration-tests module.
 By default, Maven will automatically run the unit tests and integration tests in your project unless you include `-DskipTests`.